daneenec/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     - Destination ports: **80,443**

 9. Create another rule for Remote Desktop sessions from the Management subnet on WGVNet1.
+The IP Addresses rules should look like the image below.

     - Rules name (IP Addresses): **IncomingMgmtRDP**